stoffferrohde1/LearningR/README.md

-TODO: Add more to the title of your project here

-# LearningR:
+# LearningR: practicing awesomeness :D

 TODO: Give a brief description of what your project is about